Hulzland/Atlas/README.md

 **Everything has a purpose.** No clutter, no duplicated tools, no sudden terminal windows.
 Software installation will happen through the Atlas Store.

 **Performance is intelligence.** Atlas monitors memory usage and prioritises the application you’re actively using.
-Background tasks never steal the spotlight.
+Background tasks don't steal the spotlight.
 The result: your computer stays responsive even under heavy load, without you ever having to close a tab.

 ---